 Lowe’s: Enhancing Its Curated Product Offerings

 Offering something special is one way to keep customers coming back for more.
-Lowe’s has promoted this business model many times in 2018, including becoming the only nationwide home center to carry GE light bulbs and several Sherwin-Williams brands, including the stain brands Minwax, Cabot and Thompson’s Water Seal, the paintbrush brand Purdy and the spray paint brand Krylon.
+Lowe’s has promoted this business model many times, including becoming the only nationwide home center to carry GE light bulbs and several Sherwin-Williams brands, including the stain brands Minwax, Cabot and Thompson’s Water Seal, the paintbrush brand Purdy and the spray paint brand Krylon.

-In May 2018, the company also started selling select products from the iconic Craftsman brand.
-It’s unknown how these changes factored into sales, but it’s worth noting that second quarter 2018 net earnings totaled $1.5 billion, up from $1.4 billion at the same time last year.
+The company also started selling select products from the iconic Craftsman brand.
+It’s unknown how these changes factored into sales, but it’s worth noting that second quarter 2019 net earnings totaled $1.68 billion, up from $1.52 billion at the same time last year.

 Walmart: Expanding Online Grocery Delivery

 Garnering more than just traditional retail sales, Walmart also serves as a grocery store for many consumers.
-In March 2018, the company announced plans to expand its online grocery delivery service to more than 40 percent of U.S. households by the end of the year.
+Last year, the company announced plans to expand its online grocery delivery service to more than 40 percent of U.S. households.

 Costco: Rolling Out New Delivery Services